ammen99/wf-recorder/README.md

 ## Fedora Linux

-Fedora users can install from rpmfusion-free-updates.
-First [enable rpmfusion](https://rpmfusion.org/Configuration) and then
+Fedora users can install wf-recorder from the official repos
 ```
 sudo dnf install wf-recorder
 ```